-Saudi Arabia profile - Timeline - BBC News
+Saudi Arabia profile

 1964 November - King Saud is deposed by his brother Faisal.

-1970 - The OIC (Organisation of the Islamic Conference) is founded in Jeddah.

-1972 - Saudi Arabia gains control of a proportion (20%) of Aramco, lessening US control over Saudi oil.
+1972 - Saudi Arabia gains control of 20% of Aramco, lessening US control over Saudi oil.

-1973 - Saudi Arabia leads an oil boycott against the Western countries that supported Israel in the October War against Egypt and Syria.
+1973 - Saudi Arabia leads an oil boycott against the Western countries that supported Israel in the October Yom Kippur War with Egypt and Syria.
 Oil prices quadruple.

 King Faisal assassinated